ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational definition**

-An Allele is a specific, single, and contiguous :ref:`Sequence` at a :ref:`Location`.
+An Allele is a single and contiguous :ref:`Sequence` at a :ref:`Location`.
 Each alternative Sequence may be empty, shorter, longer, or the same length as the interval (e.g., due to one or more indels).